AtomCrafty/yukatool/README.md

 * `help` Displays a list of available commands
 * `unpack` Unpacks a yuka archive (.ykc) to a directory tree
 * `pack` Packs a directory tree into a yuka archive (.ykc)
+* `patch` Copies all files from one archive to another
 * `split` Splits a binary yuka script (.yks) into it's main sectors (code, index, data) and generates a comprehensible breakdown of the former two.
 * `decompile` Decompiles a binary yuka script into a yuka source file (.ykd) and an optional string table (.csv).
 Works on entire directory trees
 * `compile` Compiles a yuka source file (.ykd) and an optional string table (.csv) into a binary yuka script (.yks).
 Works on entire directory trees